Homa777/Scraping-Twitter/README.md

 # Scraping-Twitter
 Scraping Twitter without twitter API

+Twitter has introduced changes to their API that have rendered various tweet-scraping libraries obsolete.
+Luckily snscrape, as a library that allowed me to scrape tweets without the restrictions of Tweepy (Twitter API).

 Recently, I had to scrape twitter website to make a dataset using comments of users in twitter.
 Unfortunately, I could not access to key token and password by twitter API.
 I did not have enough time to wait to get those mentioned credentials by twitter API.
 I applied for twitter as develpoer to get key token, but it took a lot time to get back to me.
 Therefore I use twint library which end up with no plausible results.
 It seems twitter no longer let users to use Twint library to scrape it.